Hysteria: Charcot

-In the late nineteenth century, French neurologist Jean-Martin Charcot tackled what he referred to as "the great neurosis" or hysteria.
+In the late 19th century, French neurologist Jean-Martin Charcot tackled what he referred to as "the great neurosis" or hysteria.
 Charcot theorized that hysteria was a hereditary, physiological disorder.
 He believed hysteria impaired areas of the brain which provoked the physical symptoms displayed in each patient.
 While Charcot believed hysteria was hereditary, he also thought that environmental factors such as stress could trigger hysteria in an individual.

 Charcot published more than 120 case studies of patients who he diagnosed with hysteria, including Marie Wittman.
 Whittman was referred to as the "Queen of Hysterics", and remains the most famous patient of hysteria.
 To treat his patients, Charcot used hypnosis, which he determined was successful only when used on hysterics.
 Using patients as props, Charcot executed dramatic public demonstrations of hysterical patients and his cures for hysteria, which many suggest produced the hysterical phenomenon.
 Furthermore, Charcot noted similarities between demon possession and hysteria, and thus, he concluded "demonomania" was a form of hysteria.

-The historical novel The Madwomen of Paris (2024) by Jennifer Cody Epstein dramatizes the experiences of several women diagnosed with hysteria at the Salpêtrière Hospital, and explores the controversial use of hypnosis and public demonstrations under Charcot's care.
+The historical novel The Madwomen of Paris (2024) by Jennifer Cody Epstein writes about the experiences of several women diagnosed with hysteria at the Salpêtrière Hospital, and explores the controversial use of hypnosis and public demonstrations under Charcot's care.